Ghostish/instagram_batch_downloader/README.md

     Stop the program automatically when seeing an already downloaded file the first time.

 + -d path:
-    the dirctory which you want to saving your downloads. defalut current dirctory("./").
+    the directory which you want to saving your downloads. defalut current directory("./").
 ## examples:
 ```python
 python3 go_spider.py -u nasa -m 5 -t video